Does hypnotherapy work?

 So as you can see, it’s not as simple as whether hypnotherapy “works”.
 Unfortunately I don’t have a magic wand!
 It’s not a case of just turning up, expecting to be “fixed”.
 However hypnotherapy can be very effective in helping you to overcome a range of issues including anxiety, stress, phobias and low confidence/self-esteem; but your commitment and full engagement with the process is essential.

 Any questions, please feel free to ask – I’m happy to help.
-Read more frequently asked questions here.
+You can also check out some frequently asked questions.